Giuliani boasts, then backtracks on some details of engineering Ukrainian ambassador's ouster

 "I want to categorically state that I have never, myself or through others, directly or indirectly, ever directed, suggested, or in any way asked for any government or government official in Ukraine or elsewhere to refrain from investigating or prosecuting actual corruption," Yovanovitch testified before impeachment investigators.

 Impeachment witnesses have cast doubt on claims made by Giuliani and his Ukrainian sources, saying they were unsubstantiated or taken out of context.
-A U.S. official said earlier this year that Lutsenko was the unnamed Ukrainian official referenced in a federal indictment as directing a plot to oust Yovanovitch.
+A U.S. official said this year that Lutsenko was the unnamed Ukrainian official referred to in a federal indictment as directing a plot to oust Yovanovitch.

 "My opinion of Prosecutor General Lutsenko was that he was acting in a self-serving manner, frankly making things up, in order to appear important to the United States, because he wanted to save his job," Kurt Volker, the former special envoy to Ukraine, testified to impeachment investigators.